Kymburlim/Kymburlim/README.md

 - 👋 Hi, I’m @Kymburlim
 - 👀 I’m interested in Web design & Development.
 - 🌱 I’m currently learning how to code to include more services.
-- 💞️ I’m looking to collaborate with you to style and create videos, shorts, photos,YouTube content creators.
+- 💞️ I’m looking to collaborate with you to edit and create videos, shorts, & photos for YouTube content creators.
 - 📫 How to reach me: kymburlim@gmail.com or text me at (843)501-0989.

 <!---